Analysis | The 10 biggest tests of Trump’s stranglehold on the GOP in 2022

 One of the most remarkable potential entries on this list is the Alabama governor’s race.
 Trump is reportedly trying to get one of his former ambassadors, Lynda Blanchard, to switch from a Senate primary against Trump-backed Rep. Mo Brooks to challenge Gov. Kay Ivey (R).

-Is it because Ivey denounced the Big Lie?
+Is it because Ivey denounced the “big lie”?
 Nope.
 It’s reportedly because Trump blames Ivey for the cancellation of a rally he wanted to hold at the USS Alabama Battleship Memorial Park in Mobile last summer.
-A side benefit would be avoiding another split of the pro-Trump vote in the Senate primary, where Brooks faces Blanchard and retiring Sen. Richard C. Shelby’s (R-Ala.) former chief of staff Katie Britt, who has Shelby’s backing.
+A side benefit would be avoiding another split of the pro-Trump vote in the Senate primary, where Brooks faces Blanchard and retiring Republican Sen. Richard C. Shelby’s former chief of staff Katie Britt, who has Shelby’s backing.

 As in Georgia, though, it could set up a test of Trump’s influence in multiple races at the top of the ballot.